 In other words: Do you have a plot that’s growing organically or one that feels forced?

-If you want to develop a storyline that feels as ticklish as sherbet powder on your tongue, you have a secret weapon to develop plot any direction you want: Dialogue!
+If you want to develop a storyline that feels as ticklish as sherbet powder on your tongue, you have a secret weapon to steer your plot into any direction you like: Dialogue!

-One missing link serves as a connector between them.
-With that link in place, your dialogue will be able to pull your plot along unobtrusively and effortlessly like a tank pulling a roll of toilet paper.
+It will, you just have to follow one basic trick.
+With the right approach, dialogue will pull your plot along unobtrusively and effortlessly like a tank pulling a roll of toilet paper.
 So let me, gently and with love, guide you through this post and show you what I mean.

-To illustrate the magic of dialogue, this series will use the same sample play for all four parts, Henrik Ibsen’s Ghosts.
+To illustrate the magic of dialogue, this post will use an example play, Henrik Ibsen’s Ghosts.
 It shows masterly handcrafted dialogue.

-In addition, this series will feature jokes about Ibsen’s haircut.
+In addition, it will feature jokes about Ibsen’s haircut.
 Look at photographs of Ibsen and you will understand why: A haircut like that must be mentioned on any serious writing blog.

 To give you a brief historic outline, Ibsen’s hair was originally established around 1870, and planned as an asylum for senile seagulls.
 In the late 19th century, it was used by the Norwegian government as a fortification against enemies attacking from the seaside.
 It stood firm.

-And without further ado, I present to you article number I:
+And without further ado, I present to you:

 How to Use Dialogue to Develop Your Plot